avajs/ava/docs/06-configuration.md

 All of the [CLI options](./05-command-line.md) can be configured in the `ava` section of either your `package.json` file, or an `ava.config.js` file.
 This allows you to modify the default behavior of the `ava` command, so you don't have to repeatedly type the same options on the command prompt.

-To ignore a file or directory, prefix the pattern with an `!` (exclamation mark).
+To ignore files, prefix the pattern with an `!` (exclamation mark).

 **`package.json`:**